notdmart/retro/README.md

-# retro
+# Retro

-Continuous retro hoster
+Serverless program for a basic retro feedback box.
+Intended to be added to continuously so you don't forget.